 If you want to carry an endorsement for a particular content area, you can test for that subject.
 This, however, is optional and not required for elementary teaching applicants.
 Content area exam fees are $100 per test.

 You can register for all MTEL tests here.
-Once you have registered, a confirmation email will be sent with further instructions.
+Once you create an account and get registered, a confirmation email will be sent with further instructions.
 Registering for any test entails a $30 processing fee plus an additional $25 if you wish to take the test in a computer-based format.
 This is in addition to actual testing fees.

 Bring a valid, current photo ID to the testing center.
 If the name on your ID is different than the name you used to register for the test, you will need to bring some kind of documentation justifying this discrepancy (for example, a marriage certificate or official name change papers).
 It’s a good idea to review all test center rules, as non-compliance could result in your being unable to test.